mInzamamMalik/Bcrypt-inzi/README.md

 # What is Bcrypt

-bcrypt is a password hashing function designed by Niels Provos and David Mazières, based on the Blowfish cipher
+Bcrypt is a password hashing function designed by Niels Provos and David Mazières, based on the Blowfish cipher

-it is ideal for convert password into hash when saving in database, Besides incorporating a salt to protect against **Rainbow table attacks**, bcrypt is an adaptive function: over time, the iteration count can be increased to make it slower, so it remains resistant to **brute-force search attacks** even with increasing computation power.
+It is ideal for convert password into hash when saving in database, Besides incorporating a salt to protect against **Rainbow table attacks**, bcrypt is an adaptive function: over time, the iteration count can be increased to make it slower, so it remains resistant to **brute-force search attacks** even with increasing computation power.

+This library makes it easier to use Bcrypt in NodeJS

 ## Installation